 PLAYGROUND continues to be a powerful tool and is still used by organizations such as the American Bar Association as part of workshops and trainings, but over the years, our team noted major gaps in prevention education and a lack of resources for teachers, parents, and caregivers who want to support the children in their lives.

-To address these gaps, we launched the Nest Prevention Education Program.
-Together with our network of experts, educators, and partners, we’ve developed and are currently piloting a high school curriculum for youth and training program for adults that we believe will contribute to a world free from sexual violence against children.
+To address these gaps, we launched the Nest Program for the Right to Healthy Relationships: Preventing Sexual Exploitation and Trafficking.
+Together with our network of experts, educators, and partners, we’ve developed and are currently implementing a high school curriculum for youth and training program for adults that we believe will contribute to a world free from sexual violence against children.
+We are also developing instructional materials for younger students.
 Watch this space as we continue to more data and resources.

 “The Nest Foundation’s lessons were, and are, a perfect match for my [Leadership Class].
 What I was looking for were meaningful lessons backed by authentic information, and a way for students to feel like they could make a difference and become defenders of human rights in some way.
 The development of the Nest curriculum is centered around this idea and ends with students not only creating a way to make that difference, but to also plan for future actions.
 This program has great potential to impact society and empower our younger generations to feel like they have a voice in improving conditions for many people.”